Andu2/FEH-Mass-Simulator/json/readme.md

 ## WEAPON REFINES TABLE - weapon_refine.json

-Seperates weapon refinements into categories that separates different descriptions.
+Seperates weapon refinements into categories that has different descriptions.

 Holds individual prereq information for each refinement.

-Remember to create a set of new entries for refinements that has unique descriptions.
+Remember to create a new category of entries for refinements that has unique descriptions.

 ## CUSTOM LISTS TABLE - custom_lists.json